Vietnam: a Southeast Asian country that’s popular with backpackers and luxury holidaymakers alike.

 Do you like museum-hopping?
 National Historical Museum and Vietnam Fine Arts Museum make for a very interesting afternoon.

-You can also find some amazing cafes and eateries in the centre of Hanoi, like Joma Cafe (which does one of the best vanilla lattes I’ve ever had!)
+You can also find some amazing cafes and eateries in the centre of Hanoi, like Joma Cafe (which makes one of the best vanilla lattes I’ve ever had!).

 Pro tip: If you’re on a budget, stay in Central Backpackers hostel in Hoàn Kiếm.
 There’s a free beer hour in the evening – and nothing brings people together quite like free beer.